-- make a minimum capital investment of NZD100,000 (excluding working capital), unless this requirement is waived; - meet or exceed 120 points on a scale which awards points for factors relating to the likely success of the proposed business and its value to New Zealand:
+make a minimum capital investment of NZD100,000 (excluding working capital), unless this requirement is waived;

-- have a business plan; - have obtained professional or occupational registration in New Zealand (if it would be required for the proposed business); - not have been involved in bankruptcy or business failure within the five years preceding the date the application is made; - not have been involved in business fraud or financial impropriety; - provide evidence of ability to finance the business; - satisfy a business immigration specialist that they have sufficient business experience and a genuine intent to set up the business in New Zealand; - meet health and character requirements; and - meet English language requirements.
+- meet or exceed 120 points on a scale which awards points for factors relating to the likely success of the proposed business and its value to New Zealand; - have a business plan; - have obtained professional or occupational registration in New Zealand (if it would be required for the proposed business); - not have been involved in bankruptcy or business failure within the five years preceding the date the application is made: - not have been involved in business fraud or financial impropriety; - provide evidence of ability to finance the business: - satisfy a business immigration specialist that they have sufficient business experience and a genuine intent to set up the business in New Zealand; - meet health and character requirements; - meet English language requirements; and - the proposed business would not constitute an unacceptable risk to New Zealand laws or policies.

-The entrepreneur work visa also offers a pathway to residence - see page 77 for more detail.
+The entrepreneur work visa also offers a pathway to residence - see page 78 for more detail.